Ritual Union

 Ritual Union is the third studio album by Swedish electronic music band Little Dragon.
-It was released on 25 July 2011 by Peacefrog Records.
+It was released initially on 21 July 2011 in the Netherlands on Century Media Records, then on a rolling release schedule from 22-29 July 2011 by Peacefrog Records.
 The album reached number 47 in the band's native Sweden, as well as number 28 on the UK Albums Chart and number 78 on the US Billboard 200.
 The album's second single, "Ritual Union", peaked at number 76 on the UK Singles Chart.
 Ritual Union received generally positive reviews from music critics.

 Cover art

 The album cover consists of a montage of newly married couples.
 In an interview with website BrightestYoungThings, lead singer Yukimi Nagano said, "It's a bunch of pics of our parents and relatives so there's that obvious connection [the overt idea of marriage].
 But it's basically one perspective on the whole 'Ritual Union' theme which is pretty ambiguous.
 It can represent a band, a marriage, humanity, the universe... what ever you feel connected to."
 Speaking to Canadian music magazine Exclaim!, drummer Erik Bodin elaborated on the album cover's concept:

 We thought that we would break out from the paint world [of previous album covers] into the photographic world [...]
 Everything was done musically and we'd mastered mostly everything and we needed a cover ASAP.
 And we came up with the idea, why don't we just put wedding pictures of our parents and at first we thought that maybe that's just a little too obvious.
 But then, the way it looked, we started loving it, because it has this sort of...
 I don't know wedding pictures, they capture that weird expectation in life that you've made the right move, this is the beginning of something new.
 Sadly, most of those people are divorced.
 It's one of the many references to the ritual union.
 I think the wedding and those things are one thing of the ritual unions, but also I think we are also referring to music as a ritual union.
 Live performance is a ritual union, one of the few that still exists in the Western world.
 And yeah, we like it.